Skip to main content

 */

-Here we can see that the results are sorted by rating, and for dogs that have the same rating, they retained their original, alphabetical order.
+The results are sorted by rating, and dogs with the same rating keep their original alphabetical order.

-Some JavaScript engines used a stable sort for short arrays and an unstable sort for larger arrays.
+But until recently, JavaScript didn’t guarantee stable sort for arrays.
+The result could have come back differently, and developers couldn’t rely on the order.
+Some JavaScript engines used a stable sort for short arrays and an unstable sort for larger ones.

 Array sort is now stable regardless of the array size.

-API has some new features as well to enable better localised support for websites.
+The Intl API has picked up new features to enable better localised support for websites.

-This addition helps developers to implement locale aware relative time formatting such as 'yesterday' or '10 minutes ago'.
+This helps developers implement locale-aware relative time formatting such as ‘yesterday’ or ‘10 minutes ago’.

 const rtf_en = new Intl.RelativeTimeFormat('en', { numeric: 'auto' });